-2.3.4.2 Schools Where MEP Funds Were Consolidated in Schoolwide Programs
+2.3.4.2 Schools Where MEP Funds Were Consolidated in Schoolwide Programs populate this table with zeros.)

 In the table below, provide the number of schools where MEP funds were consolidated in an SWP.
 Also, provide the number of eligible migrant children who were enrolled in those schools at any time during the regular school year.
 Since more than one school in a State may enroll the same migrant child at some time during the year, the number of children may include duplicates.